5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 The Greenbrier River is the longest free-flowing river in the Eastern US.

-Draining the western slope of the Great Eastern Divide into Pocahontas, Greenbrier, and Summers Counties of West Virginia, The Greenbrier River is the largest tributary of the mighty New River.
-One of the longest free-flowing, non-impeded rivers in the East, the Greenbrier is a busy, user-friendly Smallmouth bass gem.
+The Greenbrier River is the largest tributary of the New River, draining the western slope of the Great Eastern Divide into Pocahontas, Greenbrier, and Summers Counties of West Virginia.
+It is a busy, user-friendly Smallmouth bass gem and one of the longest free-flowing, non-impeded rivers in the East.

 With water levels driven by rainfall and cave drainage, this river is usually warmed and ready to fish by mid-April.
 Flows remain dependable until mid-July/through September under normal circumstances.
 Late Summer storms and a Fall hurricane or two extend the season in our favor.
 The rising and falling water levels also stir up bait fish and other food deposits, making things interesting enough to keep anglers anxious and actively pursuing Greenbrier bass well into the late fall season.